PARISHES DURING THE COVID-19 OUTBREAK

 Parish Offices and Parish Centres are closed to public access at present.

-• Funeral Services and Requiem Mass in the presence of the deceased and 10 mourners, whilst observing social distancing regulations, are now permitted in churches across the diocese.
+- Funeral Services and Requiem Mass in the presence of the deceased and mourners, whilst observing social distancing regulations, are now permitted in churches across the diocese.
+The number of attendees permitted will be determined by the dimensions of the church building, while observing the two-metre social distancing rule.

 These guidelines will be reviewed and updated when necessary.